 For decryption, set the EncryptFlag to false and put the tag to be checked in the argument TagOrTagLength.
+See examples in the User's Guide.

 Can be used to determine which crypto algorithms that are supported by the underlying libcrypto library See hash_info/1 and cipher_info/1 for information about the hash and cipher algorithms.